-Conceived in late 1970s, the (unofficial) list comprising Washington State’s 100 highest summits has slowly gained popularity over the years.
+Conceived in the late 1970s, the (unofficial) list comprising Washington State’s 100 highest summits has slowly gained popularity over the years.
 Seven peaks from the list do not meet the 400-foot prominence criteria as on the Washington State Top 100 Peaks list.

-Cashmere marked the end of my five-year-long pursuit of the 100 highest peak of Washington.
+Cashmere Mountain marked the last of my six-year-long pursuit of the 100 highest peak of Washington.

 Over the last few years it had become somewhat of a tradition to do a bigger trip over Fourth of July weekend.

 Due to the damage from Goode Fire, North Cascades National Park officials had closed off access to Park Creek Trail.